 Who is the lead teacher for the School Council?

-Mrs Barlow leads on this aspect of school life.
-She attends all the meetings and oversees the work of the School Council.
-She is very enthusiastic and loves working with the School Council!
+Mrs Baxter and Mr Hussain lead on this aspect of school life.
+They attend all the meetings and oversee the work of the School Council.
+They are very enthusiastic and love working with the School Council!

 When do the School Council meet?